sonkayla/Flixster/README.md

 - [x] Login and Sign Up screen for user's accounts
 - [x] A section for users to personally rate the move themselves
 - [x] A marking option for users to keep track of the movies they have already watched
+- [x] See a customized app icon and launch screen
+- [x] Works for any screen size and orientation using AutoLayout constraints
+- [x] Can tap into a detailed view of the movie with a full description, backdrop image, and title

 ## Video Walkthrough